ConsenSysMesh/py-eip712-structs/README.md

 ## Shameless Plug
-Written by [ConsenSys](https://consensys.net) for ourselves and the community! :heart:
+Written by [ConsenSys](https://consensys.net) for the world! :heart: